mnneeltakemail2/testNeel3/neel-master-node/configuration-parameters.md

 In `history-replier` subsection you can configure the number of last blocks and micro-blocks cached in memory.

-In `micro-block-synchronizer` subsection you could tune various parameters of Waves-NG protocol.
+In `micro-block-synchronizer` subsection you could tune various parameters of Neel-NG protocol.

 ### UTX pool settings {#user-content-utx-pool-settings}